514-labs/oltp-to-olap-showcase/README.md

 3. Create aggregated tables for common queries
 4. Add more complex fact tables (e.g., inventory snapshots)
 5. Integrate with actual OLAP databases (ClickHouse, Snowflake, BigQuery)
+6. Add authentication and authorization to the REST API
+7. Deploy the TypeORM API to production with proper environment variables

 ## Learn More